A Tailor-Made Palestine Tour

 Hike the Abraham Path

 This Palestine tour will take you along the Abraham Path – known locally as the Masar Ibrahim al Khalil – through the beautiful and varied landscapes of this most historic of regions.
-We’ll stay with local families in their homes, meet Bedouins, partake of generous hospitality and gain a deep understanding of the local culture.
+You’ll stay with local families in their homes, meet Bedouins, partake of generous hospitality and gain a deep understanding of the local culture.

 |DEPARTURE/RETURN LOCATION||Tel Aviv Ben Gurion International Airport, Israel|